The privacy of our visitors is extremely important to us.

 What personal information do we collect from the people that visit our blog, website or app?

-When registering on our site, as appropriate, you may be asked to enter your Name and Email address in order to help you with your experience.
+When entering a comment on our site, requesting a download or signing up for our email, you will be asked to enter your Name and Email address.
+These will be saved in order to be able to complete your request.

 How do we use your information?